 As an employee in the state of Iowa, it’s important to understand your rights when it comes to workers’ compensation benefits.
-Although a lot of claims made by employees are from injuries that immediately affect their health and ability to work, many others stem from injuries that develop or worsen over a long period of time.
+Although a lot of claims made by employees are from injuries that immediately affect their health and ability to work, many others stem from injuries that develop or worsen over a long period.

 This article will help you understand what your options are if you develop an injury after leaving a job, or if the injury you experienced while at work continues to gradually or significantly worsen over time.